 Eating Well During Cancer Treatment

 Cancer treatments including chemotherapy, radiation and hormonal therapy often cause a range of side effects that can impact a person’s ability and desire to eat.
-Some clients continue to enjoy food throughout treatment, but for others, nausea, diarrhea, constipation, mouth sores and other issues can make eating very difficult.
+Some clients continue to enjoy food throughout, but for others, nausea, diarrhea, constipation, mouth sores and other issues can make eating well during cancer treatment very difficult.

 Food recommendations during treatment may be different than what you are used to because the goal is usually to prevent weight loss.
 High-calorie and high-protein foods help the body get the nutrients needed to heal, fight infection and tolerate the side effects of treatment.
 Specific guidelines will depend on the type of cancer you have and the treatment you are receiving, but here are some general strategies to help with the most common eating challenges.

 During treatment, you may feel less hungry than usual or become full shortly after you start eating.
 To help you avoid weight loss due to a decreased appetite, try to:

 - Eat small, frequent meals throughout the day selecting high-protein, high-calorie foods as much as possible.